-- A cooking time of up to one hour can be set exactly to the minute. - A cooking time over one hour can be set in fiveminute increments. - Depending on which direction you turn the rotary selector, the cooking time starts at a default value: Anti-clockwise, 10 minutes, Clockwise, 30 minutes. - After a time-setting option has elapsed, a signal sounds and "Finished" appears in the status bar. - Using the i button, you can request information during the operation, which then appears briefly in the display.
+- A cooking time of up to one hour can be set exactly to the minute. - A cooking time of over one hour can be set in 5minute increments. - Depending on which direction you turn the rotary selector, the cooking time starts at a default value: Anti-clockwise, 10 minutes, Clockwise, 30 minutes. - After a time-setting option has elapsed, a signal sounds. - Using the i button, you can request information during operation, which then appears briefly in the display.